 We provide a written estimate before any enameloplasty appointment in our Bloomingdale office, including the per-tooth fee and any consultation or photography charges.
 Patients always know the total cost before treatment begins.

-What to expect immediately after
+What should you expect immediately after?

 Enameloplasty has no recovery period.
 Most patients leave the office and resume normal eating, drinking, and oral hygiene the same day.
 A few transient experiences are common in the first 24 to 48 hours.